 Will marijuana use be permitted on CMU's campus now that Proposal 1 has passed?

-No. The use of recreational or medicinal marijuana in any form, including edibles and extracts, will remain prohibited by university policy and federal law.
-CMU policies will not change when the new legislation goes into effect.
+No. The use of recreational or medicinal marijuana in any form, including edibles and extracts, remains prohibited by university policy and federal law.
+CMU policies have not changed since the law took effect.

 CMU must comply with federal laws regarding the possession, distribution and consumption of marijuana, which is still a Schedule I drug under the federal Controlled Substance Act of 1970.
 In addition, CMU is obligated to follow the Drug-Free Schools and Communities Act Amendments of 1989 and prevent the illicit use of drugs and abuse of alcohol by students and employees on CMU property or university events.

 Do CMU policies prohibiting marijuana use apply to faculty, staff and visitors to campus?